retrofit-lab/ashrae-1836-rp-text-mining/README.md

       text.scale = c(1.3, 1.7, 1.3, 1.6, 2, 1.75))
 ```

-The set intersectons are plotted as an UpSet plot:
+The set intersections are plotted as an UpSet plot:

 ![UpSet plot.](/results/upset-plot.png)

 #### Part of Speech (POS) tagging

 POS tagging requires the `RDRPOSTagger` package.
-Each token in the orgininal (pre-cleaned) data is tagged with a part of speech.
+Each token in the original (pre-cleaned) data is tagged with a part of speech.

 ```
 # The following lines of code only work if RDRPOSTagger package was installed and loaded